Menu

 }

-The response is always valid JSON.
-No intro text, no markdown wrapper, no “Here’s the JSON:” prefix.
-Just data you can feed straight into json.loads().
+The output is always valid JSON.
+No preamble, no markdown wrapper, no “Here’s the JSON:” prefix.
+Just raw data you can hand to json.loads().

-For production systems, JSON mode alone isn’t enough.
-You want the schema locked down — field names, types, and shape all checked for you.
+For real apps, JSON mode alone isn’t enough.
+You want the full package — locked field names, correct types, and a shape that never shifts.

-OpenAI’s Structured Outputs feature does this.
-It works with GPT-4o and later models through client.beta.chat.completions.parse.
-(The .beta tag means the API is stable but may change in future SDK versions.)
+That’s what Structured Outputs gives you.
+It works with GPT-4o and later models via the client.beta.chat.completions.parse call.
+(The .beta tag means the API is stable but may evolve in future SDK versions.)

-You define a Pydantic model, and the API makes sure the response fits it:
+You set up a Pydantic model, and the API makes sure the reply fits it exactly:

 from pydantic import BaseModel